GDevelopApp/GDevelop-documentation/docs/gdevelop5/publishing/publish-to-steam/index.md

 ![](./builds-upload-web.png)

-### Issue when uploading a macOS build
+### Issue when uploading a macOS build: how to properly upload your macOS game

 There is an issue making the macOS application not working after uploading the macOS zip file (this is because [the Steam web uploader breaks the symlinks](https://github.com/electron-userland/electron-builder/issues/5767#issuecomment-813920169)).
+This results in a broken app that does not launch and crashes immediately with a message related to `Electron Framework.framework`.
 Instead, you must use the **steamcmd** command line tool to upload your macOS files.

 - Start by extracting the macOS zip file somewhere.
-Use Linux or macOS - Windows will break the "symlinks" when extracting the zip file.
+Use Linux or macOS `unzip` command line tool - Windows will break the "symlinks" when extracting the zip file.
 Extract the files in a folder called `mac`.
 You should have a single folder, "Your Game.app" inside this `mac` folder.

+    !!! danger

+        Windows, and some archiver softwares on Linux, will break the "symlinks" when extracting the zip file - making it impossible to run the app.
+Use `unzip` on macOS or Linux.

 - Create a [Build Config file](https://partner.steamgames.com/doc/sdk/uploading) called `steam-upload-config.vdf`.
 Put it next to the folder called `mac`.
 This is an example:

 ```